-Document management systems (DMS) offer a highly effective means of tracking, digitising and tagging legacy documents in order to reduce paper, streamline business processes and cut business costs whilst improving customer experience.
+Document management systems (DMS) offer a highly effective means of tracking, digitising and tagging legacy documents in order to reduce paper, streamline business processes and cut business costs whilst improving customer experience (CX).
 Unfortunately, working with some of the largest document producers, we see many organisations in a position where the task of getting to grips with their legacy document base feels out of reach.
 However, there is growing demand from organisations to do just this in order to both implement greater simplicity into the way documents are managed, as well as to iron out issues with brand and message consistency.
-DMS offer an easily controlled way of making global changes while establishing a common set of approved content, without the need for technical skill.
+Document management systems offer an easily controlled way of making global changes while establishing a common set of approved content, without the need for technical skill.

 A well-oiled document management ecosystem greatly elevates customer experience and helps ease regulatory changes when it comes to ensuring consistency in content such as legal disclaimers and boilerplates.

 Despite the need to get document management right, many of the customers we work with have struggled to implement change and reap the benefits.
 Often, they have been using legacy composition tools like Exstream for 5-10 years and have implemented it without the right planning and strategy in place to know exactly what’s in it.

 For organisations where multiple systems are in use by different business units and access to systems like Exstream has been complex, it is common for employees to use whatever system is at their disposal to meet their customer communications requirements to get the job done.
 The problem is the tools that end up being used are often outside of the corporate guidelines.
 The first step for many organisations is to complete a thorough inventory that searches every nook and cranny of current business processes to find out what documents are in existence, how frequently they are used and the volumes involved, as well as the means of production.
 Without this it’s simply not possible to work out the roadmap needed to get all documents into controlled and efficient production.